 I might almost be tricked into believing that war needs to exist on earth?
 Really?
+No, absolutely not.

-Siblings remember their childhood differently – regardless of growing up under the same roof!
+Siblings remember their childhood differently – regardless of growing up under the same roof.
 Wars are started within family units because people stand by their perceptions of “what really happened.”
 To the death!
 People go to war, literally killing family members out of their lives.
 Alternatively, we may decide to leave a family member behind for self-preservation and peace of mind if they want to continue the war.
-Always a hard decision.
+Always a tough decision.

 It’s all because our internal world is projected onto the external world – filtered by our beliefs.
 Every person’s experience is different.
 Oh yeah – but mine is right!
 En garde!

-So what can we do about all the war on planet earth?
+So, what can we do about all the war on planet earth?

-And . . .How do we do this?
-Accept both sides, the light and the dark within us, equally without judgment, without opinion, without anything but pure witnessing, just like Jesus did.
+How do we do this?
+Face our fear and accept both the light and the dark within us, equally without judgment, without opinion, without anything but pure witnessing, as an example, just like Jesus did in the bible.

 A Short Story

 It was the last time I stood for anything with that much passion.
 I did indeed die.
 I hid from my anger, hatred and passion because I was afraid of it.
 This had the unfortunate effect of taking out my light too.
 Darkness won.
-I was under it’s thumb.
+I was under its thumb.

 My life remained, for the most part, small, passionless, and opinionless.
-I was in denial of my anger and hatred and continued to fear it’s power, praying I could keep it buried.
+I was in denial of my anger and hatred and continued to fear its power, praying I could keep it buried.
 Life was miserable and depressing.
 How many times could I go before God, handing him my lifeless body for healing and compassion because I didn’t have it for myself?